PintoGideon/Algorithms/Readme.md

   As the input grows, the number of count operations grows.
   The time complexity is linear.
-  Code to remove duplicate values by creating an object as a property lookup rather than using two for loops for comparison
+  The following example is a code snippet to remove duplicate values by creating an object (breadcrumbs) as a table to look up values rather than using two for loops for comparison

 ```